 She’s passionate about volunteering, and has been a volunteer in several NGOs, especially sci-fi groups (and one library) since 2001.
-Her current responsibilites as an assistant in program coordination at the Rijeka City Library are too many to mention, but if she’d have to pick, her favourite one at the moment would be Knjiga do knjige… a strip u centru (Books back to back… with comics in the centre), a monthly discussion about graphic novels.
-Her recent volunteering foray was into Team Croatian in OTW (AO3) translation.
+At her previous position as an event manager at the Rijeka City Library she had too many responsibilities to list (even in one of her favourite listicles), but she still enjoys Comics at the centre the most, a monthly discussion about graphic novels which she has been co-hosting since 2016.

 contact her via: firstname.lastname@example.org

 The contents of the blog are available under the CC BY-NC 4.0 license, unless where specific authorship was given (the photos are copyrighted by their respective authors, as noted).